ClosedXML/ClosedXML.Report/docs/en/Flat-tables.md

 **Requirements for vertical tables**

 Each range specifying the vertical table must have at least two columns and two rows.
-The leftmost column and the bottom row serve to configuration purposes and are treated the special way.
+The leftmost column and the bottom row serve configuration purposes and are treated a special way.
 After the report is built the service column is cleared, and the service row is deleted if it is empty.

 When dealing with vertical tables CLosedXML.Report acts this way:
 * The required number of rows is inserted in the region.
 Pay attention that cells are added to the range only, not to the entire worksheet.
 That means, regions located to the right or left of the table won't be affected.